Kelly Schamberger in her Duluth home studio, with her award-winning painting “Once Upon a Childhood” visible in the background.

 Kelly Schamberger is an internationally awarded fine artist, representational oil painter, and art instructor whose work centers on plein air landscapes, portraiture, and still life in the traditions of realism and classical impressionism.

-Schamberger earned a bachelor’s degree in art from the University of Wisconsin–River Falls, studied graphic design and illustration at Boise State University, and completed a four-year classical drawing and painting apprenticeship at the Great Lakes Academy of Fine Art.
-She also holds an MBA from Saint Mary’s University of Minnesota.
+Schamberger earned a bachelor’s degree in studio art from the University of Wisconsin–River Falls, studied graphic design and illustration at Boise State University, completed a four-year classical drawing and painting apprenticeship at the Great Lakes Atelier of Fine Art, and holds an MBA from Saint Mary’s University of Minnesota.

 From Duluth to The Moon!

-Once Upon a Childhood by Kelly Schamberger won an award at the Art Renewal Center 16th Salon in New York and then was selected to be included in the Lunar Codex and was sent to The Moon on Odysseus!
+Once Upon a Childhood by Kelly Schamberger won an award at the Art Renewal Center 16th Salon in New York and was then selected for the Lunar Codex — sent to the moon on Odysseus in February 2024.

-- Northern News (video): Duluth artist’s work lands on moon in historic landing
+- Northern News: Duluth artist’s work lands on moon in historic landing

 - WDIO: Duluth artwork included in lunar time capsule